TJREVERB/pfs/submodules/eeprom/README.md

  - All code on one file

  Notes:
-  - Data chunks are seperated by "!"
+  - Data is seperated by "!"
   - Yaml files must not include double quotes